DefinitelyNotEthan/Q4/README.md

 - A Hawking raditation and luminocity calculator

 AGENDA:
-- Week of 5/6, finish up Hawking calculator
+- Week of 5/6, finish up Hawking calculator and the presentation slides!

 SOURCES:
 - ASCII art source https://www.asciiart.eu/